Tucker29/hello-world/English_1.md

 # Janpanese culture of Kaizan.  #Single minute principle.
 ## 2018.12.20

+trailer:
+sketch: (v) make a rough drawing of  (n): a rough or unfinished drawing or painting, often made to assist in making a more finished picture.

 ## 2018.12.19
 dilly-dally: waste time through aimless wandering or indecision.